BCFCODE/ALIASES/README.md

 ## Highlights

-1. **Engaging Header**: The repo introduces Git aliases with a fun and inviting header to grab attention.
+1. **Engaging Header**: The repo introduces Git ALIASES with a fun and inviting header to grab attention.
-2. **Organized Layout**: The README is neatly structured with sections like **Getting Started**, **Common Aliases**, and **Contributing**.
+2. **Organized Layout**: The README is neatly structured with sections like **Getting Started**, **Common ALIASES**, and **Contributing**.
 3. **Professional Branding**: Every alias description reflects the signature BCFCODE style, making it instantly recognizable and polished.
-4. **Interactive Approach**: The playful yet informative text offers a welcoming experience while explaining the aliases effectively.
+4. **Interactive Approach**: The playful yet informative text offers a welcoming experience while explaining the ALIASES effectively.

 ---

 ## Contributing

-We'd love for you to contribute to **BCFCODE Aliases**!
+We'd love for you to contribute to **BCFCODE ALIASES**!
 Whether it's fixing a bug, adding a new alias, or improving the documentation, every contribution is valuable.

 ### How to Contribute